 How to reject a job offer by email? [+6 email samples]

-It depends on the company and their preferred communication channel.
+It depends on the company and its preferred communication channel.
 Some smaller companies prefer phone calls, while larger companies find it more convenient to use email.
 It's safe to say that it's less awkward to politely decline a job offer by email rather than during a phone call.

 Here are six sample job rejection emails for different circumstances.
-Feel free to copy them and edit them to suit your needs.
+Feel free to copy and edit them to suit your needs.

 Sample: Declining a job offer when the job is not a good fit

 It's nobody's fault.
-Sometimes everything seems fine but your gut feeling is telling you the company is not a good fit.
+Sometimes everything seems fine, but your gut feeling is telling you the company is not a good fit.
 Here's what you can say:

 This is a very common situation.
 Try not to be negative towards the company you are turning down, and say something like this: